 Instrument/Department: Cello/Suzuki and Traditional Teacher

-Praised for his “directness of expression” (Rochester City Newspaper), Benjamin Krug is a tenured cellist with the Rochester Philharmonic Orchestra and Suzuki cello instructor at The Hochstein School.
+Praised for his “directness of expression” (Rochester City Newspaper), Benjamin Krug is a tenured cellist with the Rochester Philharmonic Orchestra as well as an active Suzuki and traditional teacher at The Hochstein School and Kanack School of Musical Artistry.
 In recent summers, he has performed with the Santa Fe Opera Orchestra, Chautauqua Festival Orchestra, and the Finger Lakes Opera.

-Beyond performing, Benjamin is a dedicated pedagogue, having recently completed Suzuki teacher training and studying the method from the age of four.
+Beyond performing, Benjamin is a dedicated pedagogue, having completed Suzuki Books 1-4 teacher training and studying the method from the age of four.
+He also recently finished Creative Ability Development training with Alice Kanack.
 As a student of Stephen Geber, Benjamin graduated from the Cleveland Institute of Music with his Master’s degree and Professional Studies Diploma, after receiving his Bachelor of Music in Cello Performance with departmental distinction from St. Olaf College.

 Prior to his cello career, Benjamin was a celebrated boy soprano and graduate of the American Boychoir School, touring throughout the country and internationally from the age of 11 and performing and recording with world-class orchestras.